chrislattman/blogging-project/docs/terminal-commands/README.md

 It searches the file system for files and directories that match the input phrase.
 You specify which directory to search within.

 - `find <directory> -iname "phrase"`
+- `find <directory> -regex "regex-phrase"` searches for matching file and directory names using a regex phrase
+    - On macOS, replace `-regex` with `-E -regex`
 - `find / -iname "file.txt"` searches anywhere in the entire drive for files with the name "file.txt"
 - `find . -iname "test*"` only searches within the current directory (and any subdirectories) for files and directories whose names start with "test"
     - `find . -iname "test*" -maxdepth 1` does the same thing but does not search within subdirectories